 iVCam

-The good news is that iVCam will do the job, completely free of charge.
+The good news is that iVCam will do the job, without fees.
 You simply download the app to your iPhone (and the accompanying software for your PC).
 After that, the set-up is quite simple.
 Your PC will use whatever your iPhone camera sees as its webcam feed.

 EpocCam